Before you start using your diffuser around your dog, read this guide. These are the essential oils toxic to dogs.

 Are Essential Oils Safe For Dogs?

-Yes, it is safe to use pet products that contain essential oils for your dog.
-The only essential oils that are unsafe are the ones listed earlier.
+It is safe to use pet products that contain essential oils for your dog.
+The essential oils that are unsafe are the ones listed earlier.

 Do not apply undiluted oils directly to your pet and never use the oils around their eyes, ears, nose, or mouth.